dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 The RSA signed certificates are available generating a custom Certificate Signing Request (CSR) and using it while ordering the SSL certificate.
 In this guide we will show you how to do this in three steps.

+## Before you start

+In this guide we are assuming you have OpenSSL installed in your system.
+In case you don't have it available, you will need to install using your favourite package manager, from the [OpenSSL binaries](https://wiki.openssl.org/index.php/Binaries) or finding other alternatives to generate the RSA private key and the CSR.

 ## Generate a RSA private key

 First step is to generate a RSA private key that will be used in the next steps to sign the CSR.